helm/helm/CONTRIBUTING.md

 formats are backward compatible from one major release to the next.
 No features, flags, or commands are removed or substantially modified (unless we need to fix a security issue).

 We also remain committed to not changing publicly accessible Go library definitions inside of the `pkg/` directory of our source code in a non-backwards-compatible way.
-For more on

 For more details on Helm’s minor and patch release backwards-compatibility rules, please read [HIP-0004](https://github.com/helm/community/blob/main/hips/hip-0004.md)